godotengine/godot-docs/tutorials/2d/cutout_animation.rst

    :ref:`Polygon2D <class_Polygon2D>`
    allowing the mixing of UV animation, deformations, etc.
--  **Particle Systems**: Can also be mixed with the traditional animation hierarchy, useful for magic effecs, jetpacks, etc.
+-  **Particle Systems**: Can also be mixed with the traditional animation hierarchy, useful for magic effects, jetpacks, etc.
 -  **Custom Colliders**: Set colliders and influence areas in different parts of the skeletons, great for bosses, fighting games, etc.
 -  **Animation Tree**: Allows complex combinations and blendings of